-Be sure to use sweetened condensed milk in this recipe for the Easiest Fudge in the World, not evaporated milk - that's a common mistake.
+Be sure to use sweetened condensed milk in this recipe for the "Easiest Fudge in the World", not evaporated milk - that's a common mistake.
 It is probably the simplest recipe in the world, let alone the easiest fudge recipe, thus the name!
 But it tastes like a complicated fudge from a specialty candy shop.

+You can use other types of chips in this recipe.
+Try butterscotch chips for butterscotch fudge, or use white chocolate chips for vanilla fudge.
 Add-ins are nice too.
-Try stirring in chopped nuts, or chopped dried cherries or cranberries (fabulous in Vanilla Fudge!).
-You can also layer two types of fudge in one 9" x 13" pan to make Layered Fudge!
+Try stirring in chopped nuts, or chopped dried cherries or cranberries (fabulous in vanilla fudge!).
+You can also layer two types of fudge in one 9" x 13" pan to make layered fudge!
 Have fun with this recipe and enjoy every bite.

-Place chips and milk in microwave safe bowl.
+- Place chips and milk in microwave safe bowl.
 (You can use just the one package of semisweet chocolate chips, or add the milk chocolate chips for a fudge that is slightly sweeter and creamier.)

 - Microwave on medium power for 2-3 minutes, stirring after 2 minutes.

-Pour into greased 8" square pan and cool.
+- Pour into greased 8" square pan and cool.
 You can also melt the chips and milk in a heavy saucepan over low heat.

 Let the fudge stand until it's cooled and firm.
 Then wrap well and store at room temperature.
 Cut into pieces just before serving.